 Adult Kyphosis Causes

-Here is a listing of some of the causes for this condition:
+The following lists some of the causes of this condition:

-- The abnormal curve can be congenital, which means the condition began at birth.
+- An abnormal curve can be congenital, which means the condition began at birth.
 Also called congenital kyphosis, this condition affects the development of the spine as a person grows.

 - The deformity can also stem from a traumatic event, called Post Traumatic Kyphosis, which means trauma or injury to the spine caused the problem.

 - Iatrogenic factors derive from the effects of medical treatment or surgery.

 - Postural Kyphosis is one of the most common conditions, usually caused by “slouching.”
 Exercising with posture improvement can improve and reverse this condition.